-When most people think of beaches, they envision swimsuit-clad sunbathers catching some rays, children building sand castles and surfers riding the waves.
-They picture sand volleyball players and seashells along the shore.
+When most people think of beaches, they envision swimsuit-clad sunbathers catching some rays, children building sandcastles and surfers riding the waves.
 But for some, the word "beach" calls to mind a sense of freedom.
 It represents a place where they can be their authentic selves — right down to their literal skin and bones.

-So whether you're a curious newbie who wants to see what all the hype is about or you're a seasoned naturalist who wants to add more destinations to your resume, these are the places to check out for the best nude-beach experience.
+So, whether you're a curious newbie who wants to see what all the hype is about or you're a seasoned naturalist who wants to add more destinations to your resume, these are the best nude beaches in the U.S.

 On clear days, Baker Beach in San Francisco offers a glorious view of the Golden Gate Bridge.
 The north part of the beach is the clothing-optional area.
 Found under the Presidio and surrounded by rocky crags, the north end is below a steep bluff and includes a hidden area over some rocks.
 However, it is important to watch for rising tides — and because of unsafe rip currents, swimming in the northern part of the beach is not recommended.

 That said, Baker Beach is well worth a visit, clothed or not; the atmosphere is very laid back and you might even encounter people playing Frisbee or enjoying a drum circle.
 And if you just want to bask in the sun on the sand, go for it.